Virtual Reality in Healthcare: Overview

 Myo Gesture Control Armband

-With its virtual reality competencies and 15-year-long healthcare expertise, ScienceSoft is both your resourceful consultant and a reliable development vendor.
+With its virtual reality competencies and ISO 13485-certified quality management system for medical software, ScienceSoft is both your resourceful consultant and a reliable development vendor.

 Healthcare VR: consulting